 - Have their membership suspended or terminated for serious or repeated violations

-REALTOR® associations cannot require REALTORS® to pay money to parties filing ethics complaints, award punitive damages, or suspend or revoke a real estate professional's license.
+REALTOR® board/associations cannot require REALTORS® to pay money to parties filing ethics complaints, award punitive damages, or suspend or revoke a real estate professional's license.